benblasco/vm-management/README.md

 See `vars/vm_image.yml`

-Note that the QCOW2 image must be available under `/var/lib/libvirt/images`
+Note that the QCOW2 image must be available under the path described by `vm_image_path` defined in `vars/vm_image.yml`

 # Cloud-init

-I have hard coded a cloud init seed iso image at `image: '/var/lib/libvirt/images/generic-seed.iso'`.
-This code needs to be updated to give the user some flexibility not to supply a cloud-init, or to provide a path to a different iso seed file.
+There's a default cloud-init seed iso image defined in `defaults/main.yml`

+You can refer use the `cloud_init_seed_iso` variable to change to a different cloud-init seed image, but that image must be located in /var/lib/libvirt/images